Manuel Antonio, Costa Rica Travel Guide for First Time Visitors

 1. GAIA Hotel and Reserve

 If you want to wake up to the sound of howler monkeys and the sight of scarlet macaws, book a stay at GAIA Hotel and Reserve.
 This LGBTQ+ owned and operated hotel is perched on a hill with stunning views of the coastline.
+We recommend GAIA for those looking to combine luxury with wildlife watching, one of the best hotels close to Manuel Antonio park, for both relaxation and adventure.
 The three-tiered pool is the perfect place to unwind, and the property doubles as an eco-reserve, so you’ll spot wildlife right from your balcony.
 Keep in mind, this hotel is for adults only!

 Pro tip: Keep your camera handy.
 Between the monkeys, sloths, and macaws, you’ll feel like you’re living in a National Geographic documentary.
 The hotel’s Scarlet Macaw program is also playing a key role in restoring the local macaw population, so you can feel good about supporting a great cause while sipping your morning coffee.